bruteforceboy/hugo-site/content/posts/competitive-programming.md

 4. **2013**: AtCoder became popular, especially in Japan.

-## Competitive Programming Sites and Their Owners
+## Popular Competitive Programming Websites

-Here are some popular competitive programming sites and their founders:
+If you're looking to dive into the world of competitive programming, there are several websites where you can sharpen your skills and compete against others.
+Here are some of the most popular ones:

-- **Codeforces**: Founded by Mike Mirzayanov in 2007, Codeforces quickly gained popularity for its user-friendly interface and diverse problem sets.
+- **Codeforces**: Founded by Mike Mirzayanov in 2007, Codeforces is known for its vast problem archive, regular contests, and strong community support.

-- **TopCoder**: Founded by Jack Hughes in 2001, TopCoder revolutionized competitive programming by hosting regular online contests.
+- **TopCoder**: Established in 2001, TopCoder offers a variety of algorithmic and design competitions, along with a platform for practice and learning.

-- **AtCoder**: Founded by Atsushi Obara in 2013, AtCoder emerged as a prominent platform, particularly in the Japanese programming community.
+- **AtCoder**: Founded in 2013 by Atsushi Obara, AtCoder is a Japanese competitive programming platform that hosts regular contests and provides a rich set of practice problems.

+- **LeetCode**: LeetCode is a popular platform for technical interview preparation, offering a wide range of coding problems categorized by difficulty level and topic.

+- **HackerRank**: HackerRank provides coding challenges and contests for programmers of all skill levels, with a focus on technical recruiting and skill assessment.

+- **Kaggle**: While primarily known for data science competitions, Kaggle also hosts coding challenges and algorithm competitions, attracting a diverse community of developers and data scientists.

+- **Google Code Jam**: Organized by Google, Code Jam is an annual coding competition that challenges participants to solve algorithmic problems under time constraints.

+These websites offer a wealth of resources for aspiring competitive programmers, including practice problems, tutorials, and opportunities to compete in contests and improve your skills.

 ## Legends in Competitive Programming